Pad\'e Approximation and Partition Function Zeros: Padé Approximation

 \subsection{Shifted Padé Approximation}

-In practical applications, the quality of a series expansion can be significantly improved by centering the expansion around a point of interest, rather than the origin.
-In particular, when the relevant physical information is concentrated near a specific complex value $z_0$ (for instance, close to a leading zero of the partition function), it is advantageous to first shift the expansion variable and then apply the Padé procedure.
+In practice, the quality of a series expansion can be significantly improved by centering the expansion around a point of interest, rather than the origin.
+In particular, when the relevant physical information is concentrated near a specific complex value $r_0$ (for instance, close to a dominant zero of the partition function), it is advantageous to first shift the expansion variable and then apply the Padé procedure.

 Consider a generic truncated power series representation of a function $f$,